Tearsheet

 AI Analysis | Feedback

-Paulo Ruiz, President and Chief Operating Officer
+Paulo Ruiz, Chief Executive Officer

-Olivier Leonetti, Executive Vice President and Chief Financial Officer
+David Foster, Executive Vice President and Chief Financial Officer

 Heath Monesmith, President and Chief Operating Officer, Electrical Sector

-Pete Denk is currently the President of the Mobility Group at Eaton.
-He is set to become the President and Chief Operating Officer of the Industrial Sector, effective January 1, 2025.
-Denk joined Eaton in 2018.
-Prior to his time at Eaton, he accumulated nearly 20 years of experience in various leadership roles at Robert Bosch LLC.
+Peter Denk is set to become President and Chief Operating Officer of Eaton's Industrial Sector, effective January 1, 2025.
+In this role, he will oversee the Aerospace, Mobility, Filtration, and Golf Pride businesses.
+Denk joined Eaton in 2018 and most recently served as president of the Mobility Group.
+Prior to his time at Eaton, he gained nearly 20 years of experience in various leadership roles at Robert Bosch LLC.

 AI Analysis | Feedback